derekjpeters/classicgames_alanah/README.md

 # 🎮 Classic Games Collection

 A modern recreation of timeless arcade classics built with React.
-Experience the nostalgia of Snake, Pong, and Tic Tac Toe with contemporary design and smooth gameplay.
+Experience the nostalgia of Snake, Pong, Tic Tac Toe, and Tetris with contemporary design and smooth gameplay.

 ## 🌟 Features